Did Herbert W. Armstrong Abuse His Flock?

 - Questions, doubts, different opinions and negative feelings were not allowed; the person being told he had a bad attitude, was rebellious, not submissive to "the government of God," falling away from "the Truth," or influenced by (or had) demons--and the painful feelings were kept locked deep within while the will was slowly broken.
 That's abuse!

-- People were disfellowshipped for all manner of illogical reasons; kicked out, told they had lost God's Holy Spirit, shunned, made to feel they were doomed for the Lake of Fire or Great Tribulation--unless they repented of their supposed sins.
+- People were disfellowshipped for all manner of illogical reasons; kicked out, told they had lost God's Holy Spirit, shunned, made to feel they were doomed for the Lake of Fire or the Great Tribulation--unless they repented of their supposed sins.
 That's abuse!

 - Those raised in the organization left with many painful scars and the feeling that that God was harsh, punishing, fearful, un-approving, unloving and unapproachable.
 That's abuse!

-- Many poor souls (even family members outside the WCG) turned to alcohol and illegal drugs, or finally committed suicide because they couldn't take the pressure anymore.
+- Many poor souls (even family members outside the WCG) turned to alcohol and drugs, or finally committed suicide because they couldn't take the pressure anymore.
 That's abuse!

 And this horrific list could go on!